ECecillo/redis-test-containers/README.md

 # Redis Connection POC

-This repository is just a quick demo of a counter that use redis as a repository.
+This repository is just a quick demo of a counter that use different database to

-We use `testcontainers` to see how we can setup integration test.
+see how we can use `testcontainers` for integration test.

+## Commands

+Use `make` command to run different pipelines.

-Refer to the Makefile for commands to run.
+Refer to the `Makefile` for documentation about each commands.

 ## Author